Concordium/concordium-rust-smart-contracts/examples/README.md

   mimic the memo feature.
 Normally a transfer between accounts cannot add any information other than the amount being transferred.
 Making transfers to this intermediate contract instead works around this limitation.
+- [cts1-multi](./cts1-multi) An example implementation of the Concordium Token Standard containing multiple tokens all minted at contract initialization.
+- [cts1-nft](./cts1-nft) An example implementation of the Concordium Token Standard containing a number of NFTs all minted at contract initialization.
+- [cts1-wgtu](./cts1-wgtu) An example implementation of the Concordium Token Standard containing a single fungible token which is a wrapped GTU.